junxit/us-congress-bills-115/bill.md

   - **(1)** *In general* The Secretary shall provide for a Long-Baseline Neutrino Facility to facilitate the international Deep Underground Neutrino Experiment to enable a program in neutrino physics to measure the fundamental properties of neutrinos, explore physics beyond the Standard Model, and better clarify the nature of matter and antimatter.
   - **(2)** *Facility capabilities* The Secretary shall ensure that the facility described in paragraph (1) will provide, at a minimum, the following capabilities:
     - **(A)** A broad-band neutrino beam capable of 1.2 megawatts (MW) of beam power and upgradable to 2.4 MW of beam power.
-    - **(B)** Four caverns excavated for a forty kiloton fiducial detector mass and supporting surface buildings and utilities.
+    - **(B)** Four caverns excavated for a 40 kiloton fiducial detector mass and supporting surface buildings and utilities.
     - **(C)** Neutrino detector facilities at both the Far Site in South Dakota and the Near Site in Illinois to categorize and study neutrinos on their 800-mile journey between the two sites.
     - **(D)** Cryogenic systems to support neutrino detectors.
   - **(3)** *Start of operations* The Secretary shall, to the maximum extent practicable, ensure that the start of full operations of the facility under this subsection occurs before December 31, 2026.